d4vinder/HP-Z620-Hackintosh-macOS-Catalina/README.md

 3. Copy your modified EFI folder (with the serial changed) and paste it over the one that's already there, replacing the EFI folder on Z620 boot drive.

-4. Safety remove your Installer USB and restart your workstation.
+4. Safely remove your Installer USB and restart your workstation.

 Enjoy your Hackintosh Z620.